GlassBricks/typed-factorio/README.md

 }

 script.on_event("my-custom-input", () => {}) // type-checked
+// script.on_event("my-customm-input", () => {}) // mispelled, will error
 ```

+The type `CustomInputName` (not plural) will be a union of strings, for all custom input names.
-If not specified, `CustomInputName` defaults to just `string`.
+If not specified like above, `CustomInputName` defaults to just `string`.

 ### Array-like classes

-Classes that have an index operator, a length operator, and have an array-like structure subclass from `(Readonly)Array`.
+A few classes that have an index operator, a length operator, and have an array-like structure, which will subclass from `(Readonly)Array`.
 These are `LuaInventory`, `LuaFluidBox`, `LuaTransportLine`.
 This allows you to use these classes like arrays, e.g. having array methods and `.length` translating to the lua length operator.
 However, this means like typescript arrays, they are **0-indexed, not 1-indexed**.

 ### Read and write variants

-For concepts that can take a table or array form, the main type (e.g. `MapPosition`) defines the table form, and an `Array` suffix (e.g. `MapPositionArray`) defines the array form.
+For concepts that can take a table-or-array form, the main type (e.g. `MapPosition`) defines the table form, and a type suffixed with `Array` (e.g. `MapPositionArray`) defines the array form.
-Concepts in a "read" position are in table form, and concepts in a "write" position may be either in table or array form (e.g. `MapPosition | MapPositionArray`).
+Concepts in a "read" position are in table form.
+Concepts in a "write" position may be in either table or array form (e.g. `MapPosition | MapPositionArray`).
 Concepts that include table-or-array concepts may have an additional `Write` variant (e.g. `ScriptArea`, `ScriptAreaWrite`).

 ### Classes with subclasses

-Some classes have attributes that only work for particular subclasses.
-For these classes (e.g. `LuaEntity`) there are specific types that you can _optionally_ use:
+Some classes have attributes that only work for particular subclasses (e.g. LuaEntity.recipe only works if this is crafting-machine).
+For these classes, there are more specific types you can _optionally_ use:

 - A "Base" type (e.g. `BaseEntity`) which contains only members usable by all subclasses
-- Multiple subclass types, e.g. `CraftingMachineEntity`, which extends the base type with members specific to that subclass.
+- Subclass types, e.g. `CraftingMachineEntity`, which extends the base type with members specific to that subclass.

 The original class name (e.g. `LuaEntity`) contains attributes for _all_ subclasses.